XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 [`view/4_tx-history.html`]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/js/view/4_tx-history.html).
 [`view/4_renderer.js`]({{target.github_forkurl}}/tree/{{target.github_branch}}/content/_code-samples/build-a-wallet/js/view/4_tx-renderer.js).

-At this point, your wallet shows the account's balance getting updated, but doesn't give you any clue about how this state came about, namely the actual transactions that caused the updates.
+At this point, our wallet shows the account's balance getting updated, but doesn't give us any clue about how this state came about, namely the actual transactions that caused the updates.
 So, our next step is to display the account's up to date transaction history using subscriptions once again:

 ![Screenshot: Step 4, show transaction history](img/javascript-wallet-4.png)

+First we will add a section to the template (`view/4_tx-history.html`) file to display the transaction list of a given account by adding the following code after the fieldset for the latest validated ledger:

+{{ include_code("_code-samples/build-a-wallet/js/view/4_tx-history.html", language="html", lines="29-44") }}

+Our preloader (`view/4_preloader.js`) will be complemented with a function that allows us to subscribe to the 'update-transaction-data' event:

+{{ include_code("_code-samples/build-a-wallet/js/view/4_preloader.js", language="js", lines="13-15") }}

+In the renderer (`view/4_preloader.js`), we define the callback that displays the latest transaction list:

+{{ include_code("_code-samples/build-a-wallet/js/view/4_preloader.js", language="js", lines="47-60") }}

+In our main file (`4_tx-history`), we already have queried the relevant data in the `client.on('transaction')` subscription.
+We just have to send it to the renderer by triggering the 'update-transaction-data' event:

+{{ include_code("_code-samples/build-a-wallet/js/4_tx-history.js", language="js", lines="62-63") }}

+As this is only called as soon as a new transaction is recorded, our transaction table is empty at first, so we need to issue an initial call for the account transactions:

+{{ include_code("_code-samples/build-a-wallet/js/4_tx-history.js", language="js", lines="76-83") }}

-To get the application running at this stage of development, run the following command:
+That is it for this step, to get the application running at this stage of development, run the following command:

 ```console
 npm run tx-history
 ```
-Describe use of helpers here...

 ### 5. Saving the Private Keys with a Password